AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 push();

-Saves the current drawing state (color, alignment, etc.) so changes don't affect other drawings
+Saves the current graphics state (fill color, text alignment, etc.) so changes made here don't affect other parts of the sketch

 textAlign(LEFT, TOP);